joshiemoore/p8pwn/README.md

 This Python script is the main file you should reference if you're trying to understand how this exploit works.

 At a high level, the exploit works like this:
-1. Overflow the buffer to overwrite the return address with ROP gadgets that pivot the stack to the second ROP stage embedded in our exploit script
+1. Overflow `local_41d` to overwrite the return address with ROP gadgets that pivot the stack to the second ROP stage embedded in our exploit script
 2. Call `VirtualProtect()` to mark the page of memory containing our embedded shellcode as executable
 3. Jump to our embedded shellcode end execute it